infonomic/guides/js/README.md

 ```js
     // prefer
     const listNFTs = {}

     // over
     const listNfts = {}
 ```

-An exception to the rule above is for identifiers that contain the ID abbreviation.
-In this case,
+An exception to the rule above is for identifiers that represent identity values.
+In this case we follow camel case rules...

 ```js
     // prefer
     const tokenId = {}

     // over
     const tokenID = {}
 ```